Ruby Murray

-Ruby Florence Murray (29 March 1935 – 17 December 1996) was a Northern Irish singer.
-One of the most popular singers in Britain and Ireland in the 1950s, she scored ten hits in the UK Singles Chart between 1954 and 1959.
+Ruby Florence Murray (29 March 1935 – 17 December 1996) was a Northern Irish singer from Belfast.
+One of the most popular performers in Britain and Ireland in the 1950s, she scored ten hits in the UK Singles Chart between 1954 and 1959, including a no. 1 with Softly, Softly.
 She also made pop chart history in March 1955 by having five hits in the Top Twenty in a single week.
+New Musical Express named her Britain's favourite female singer of 1955.
+Frank Sinatra told her that he was her "greatest fan".

 Child star

-Ruby Florence Murray was born near the Donegall Road in south Belfast, the youngest child in a Protestant family.
+Ruby Florence Murray was born in Moltke Street, in the "Village" area of the Donegall Road in south Belfast.
+She was the youngest child of four in a Protestant family and had a Scottish father, Dan.

 She underwent surgery at six weeks of age due to swollen glands and, as a result, had a very husky voice.
+As a child she was evacuated to north Antrim during World War II.
 Entering a public speaking contest run by Eglinton Young Farmers Club, Derry in March 1947, she won a special prize for the youngest competitor under 18.
-A performance at the Ballymena Variety Theatre in February 1948 received a wonderful reception and she then toured in Northern Ireland as a child singer.
+A performance at the Ballymena Variety Theatre in February 1948 received a positive reception and she then toured in Northern Ireland as a child singer.
 Murray first appeared on television at the age of 12, having been spotted by producer Richard Afton.
 Owing to laws governing children performing, Murray had to delay her start in the entertainment industry.
 She returned to Belfast and full-time education until she was 14.
+Of her voice, Murray joked: "I have to gargle with razor blades to get this effect".